BCB744: Introduction to R, & Biostatistics

 You should have a moderate numerical literacy, but prior programming experience is not required.
 In all sciences, practical problem solving skills and a tenacity for challenges are crucial for success.
 Scientific disciplines constantly evolve and present new and complex problems that require creative and innovative solutions.
 You will have to demonstrate agile and adaptive approaches to solving challenges, and you must have the ability to break down complex problems into smaller parts and approach them systematically.
 You must also be able to identify and overcome roadblocks, and be persistent in your efforts to find a solution.
 These attributes will allow you to be effective in this module.

-Method of instruction
+Method of Instruction

 The workshop is designed to be as interactive as possible, so while you are working on exercises the tutor and I will circulate among you and engage with you to help you understand any material and the associated code you are uncomfortable with.
 Often this will result in discussions of novel applications and alternative approaches to the data analysis challenges you are required to solve.
 More challenging concepts might emerge during the Tasks and Assignments (typically these will be submitted the following day), and any such challenges will be dealt with in class prior to learning new concepts.

-Although the module ultimately supports the application of biologically-oriented statistics, a large part of it is also about coding.
+Although the module ultimately supports the application of biologically-oriented statistics, a large part of it is also about programming.
 It is up to you to take your coding skills to the next level and move beyond what I teach in class.
 Coding is a bit like learning a language, and as such programming is a skill that is best learned by doing.

-Learning colaboratively
+Learning

 Please refer to my advice about how to learn.